Code-Institute-Submissions/bike_builder/README.md

 There is also a suite of tests which was written to test certain functionality of the site, but coverage is not 100%.
 I would have liked to spend more time writing test scripts but ran out of time at the end of the project.
 Testing is certainly an area I would like to develop in the future and I intend to return to this project and extend the test coverage to as close to 100% as I can.

-The site is fully responsive through use of Bootstrap and media queries and is designed to operate well on screen widths of 320px and smaller.
+The site is fully responsive through use of Bootstrap and media queries and is designed to operate well on screen widths down to 320px.

 ## Deployment

-The site has been deployed to the hosting platform Heroku (link at the top of the page).
+The site has been deployed to the hosting platform Heroku (link at the top of the page) and ClearDB.

-Steps required by a developer to set up this project locally, including setting up the heroku configuration, choosing the right settings file, uploading data to the database in heroku, creating migrations, etc.
+Separate environments were created with different settings and requirements files.
+Base files contain settings and requirements shared across all environments.
+Development files allow for debugging and continue to use the SQLite database used during development, whereas staging files use a MySQL database for the deployed site.

+To run the project locally, the settings file must be specified:

+`python manage.py runserver --settings=settings.dev` or `python manage.py runserver --settings=settings.staging`

+A new Heroku app was created and configured.
+A migration was run to setup the database tables and a fixture file was used to populate the MySQL database with the data from the SQLite database.

+Image files are served by Heroku.
+Testing showed that this limits the functionality of the deployed site as users cannot upload images.
+The database can be updated, so new users can be created and new posts written, but their profile images won’t be saved and neither will any images uploaded to the Gallery.
+Functionality could be improved by using an online storage service such as Amazon S3 but this was outside the scope of this project and is something which may be added in the future.